RISE Sleep Tracker

 Advice From a Sleep Doctor

 “Melatonin isn’t addictive, but you can become psychologically dependent on it and feel like you can’t sleep without it.
-Try weaning yourself off, winding down before bed with the lights dimmed low, and trusting your body can make all the melatonin it needs for you to fall asleep.”
+Try weaning yourself off, winding down before bed with the lights dimmed low, and trusting your body can make all the melatonin it needs for you to fall asleep,” says Dr. Chester Wu, who is double board certified in Psychiatry and Sleep Medicine, and provides sleep medicine services, medication management, and psychotherapy to adults at his private sleep medicine and psychiatry practice.

 Is Melatonin Addictive?